PDReddyDhanu/GenKit-ProStudio/PRD.md

 ## 1. Introduction

 ### 1.1.
 Project Vision
-To create a seamless, all-in-one SaaS platform that empowers colleges to effortlessly organize, manage, and execute internal hackathons.
-By leveraging AI-powered assistance and providing dedicated portals for every user role, HackSprint aims to foster innovation, streamline administration, and enhance the overall hackathon experience for students, judges, and organizers.
+GenKit Pro Studio is an all-in-one SaaS platform for colleges that enables structured management of student academic projects.
+By digitizing the project lifecycle—from team formation, abstract submission, faculty assignment, approvals, to final reporting—the platform fosters innovation, reduces faculty workload, and ensures transparent, department-wise project tracking.

+The platform integrates AI-powered features to summarize abstracts, assist in issue resolution, and streamline communication, ensuring both students and faculty have a seamless experience.

 ### 1.2.
 Purpose of this Document
+This document defines the product requirements for GenKit Pro Studio.
+It captures:
+- The needs of students, faculty, and administrators.
+- Core features and technical requirements.
+- Data models and workflows.
+- AI-driven enhancements.

-This document outlines the product requirements for the HackSprint platform.
-It defines the target users, their needs, the features of the platform, and the technical specifications required to build it.
-It serves as the single source of truth for all stakeholders involved in the project.
+This serves as the single source of truth for designers, developers, and stakeholders.

 ### 1.3.
 Target Audience
-The platform is designed for three primary user roles:
+The platform is designed for multiple stakeholders within colleges:
+- **Students** (project creators & team members)
+- **Guides/Internal Faculty**
--   **Students:** Participants of the hackathon.
+- **HoDs** (Heads of Departments)
--   **Judges:** Industry experts or faculty responsible for evaluating projects.
--   **Administrators:** Faculty or event organizers responsible for managing the entire hackathon.
+- **R&D Coordinators**
+- **External Faculty** (Evaluators)
+- **Admins** (Super Admin & Sub Admin/College Admins)

 ---

 ## 2. Goals and Objectives

 ### 2.1.
 Business Goals
--   **Streamline Hackathon Management:** Significantly reduce the administrative overhead of organizing a college hackathon.
--   **Enhance Participant Engagement:** Provide a rich, interactive, and helpful experience for students.
--   **Foster Innovation:** Equip students with AI tools that help them brainstorm, build, and improve their projects.
--   **Ensure Fair & Transparent Judging:** Create a structured and efficient evaluation process for judges.
+- **Streamline Academic Project Management:** Eliminate manual workflows and paperwork.
+- **Ensure Transparent Approvals:** Multi-level approval system with real-time status tracking.
+- **Enhance Student Collaboration:** Easy team creation, task assignment, and communication.
+- **Reduce Faculty Burden:** AI-assisted summaries, evaluation tools, and auto-reporting.
+- **Enable Department-Wise Insights:** Analytics, scoring trends, and downloadable reports.

 ### 2.2.
 Success Metrics
--   Time saved by administrators in managing registrations, submissions, and reporting.
--   High adoption and satisfaction rates among students and judges.
+- % reduction in faculty workload during project approvals and evaluations.
--   Number of projects successfully submitted through the platform.
+- Number of projects successfully approved and completed via the platform.
+- Average student satisfaction score (via in-app feedback).
--   Usage frequency of AI-powered assistance features (Idea Generation, Code Review, etc.).
+- Usage rate of AI features (summaries, support triage, auto responses).
+- Adoption rate across colleges and departments.

 ---